PaulWoodIII/advent-of-code/docs/START_NEW_DAY.md

 1. Confirm the year with the developer.
 If the year is not clear from context (puzzle source, conversation, or project state), ask the developer: "What year is this puzzle for?"
 Do not assume - always confirm before running any scripts.

-1. Create a Linear issue for this day:
+1. Search Linear for an existing issue for this day:
+   - Search Linear issues in the "Advent of Code" project for a title matching `Day X` (where X is the day number)
+   - If an existing issue is found, use that issue ID and skip to step 5
+   - If no existing issue is found, create a new Linear issue:
-   - Title: `Day X: [Puzzle Title]` (extract title from puzzle header if available)
+     - Title: `Day X` (just the day number, no puzzle title)
      - Team: "PaulWoodWare"
      - Project: "Advent of Code" (ensure the issue is linked to the correct GitHub repository: `https://github.com/PaulWoodIII/advent-of-code.git`)
      - Description: Include the puzzle description or link to the puzzle page
      - Assign to: "me" (the developer)
      - Status: Will default to "Todo"
    - Save the issue ID for status updates throughout the workflow

 1. Review previous solutions in `lib/years/year2024/` or `lib/years/year2025/` depending on what year you are working on: